photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 4) Turmeric curcumin supplements

-While you can increase your intake of turmeric (and curcumin) by eating more of your favorite curry dishes, that’s not going to get you anywhere near the medicinal doses used to fight inflammation.
+While you can increase your intake of turmeric (and curcumin) by eating more of your favorite curry dishes, that’s not going to get you anywhere near the medicinal doses used.

 And it won’t always be convenient.